-- a.
-The allowability of costs2 and cost allocation methods for work performed under this award, up to the amount specified in the award, shall be determined in accordance with the governing cost principles as specified below and must conform with NSF policies, award special provisions and awardee internal policies in effect on the start date of the award. - b.
-The cost principles applicable to for-profit organizations can be found in the Federal Acquisition Regulation, 48 CFR Part 31. - c.
-Certain prior approval requirements contained in the governing cost principles have been modified by Article 4.
+a.
+The allowability of costs and cost allocation methods for work performed under this award, up to the amount specified in the award, shall be determined in accordance with the governing cost principles as specified below and must conform with NSF policies, award special provisions and awardee internal policies in effect on the start date of the award.

+b.
+The cost principles that govern for-profit organizations can be found in the Federal Acquisition Regulation, 48 CFR Part 31.

+c.
+Certain prior approval requirements contained in the governing cost principles have been modified by Article Prior Approval Requirements.